Five Common Questions about the Emerald Ash Borer in Wilmington

 How Do I Spot Signs Of EAB Infestation?

 An emerald ash borer infestation can take a long time to show visible signs.
 Here are the main symptoms of an EAB infestation to look for:

 - Unexplained die-off on the upper canopy

 - Small tufted shoots on the trunk, called epicormic branching

 - Distinctive D-shaped holes left by emerging larvae

 - Excessive woodpecker damage, from woodpeckers eating larvae

-Left untreated, EABs will eventually be fatal to an ash or white fringe.
+Left untreated, EAB will eventually be fatal to ash or white fringe trees.
 If more than 30-40% of the tree’s canopy is already gone, chances are the tree is too damaged to survive.
 Otherwise, it can be possible to save the tree.
-Sustained usage of pesticides is the normal course of action, and advance use of treatment may prevent an infestation.
+Sustained pesticide usage is the normal course of action, and advance use of treatment may prevent an infestation.

 Call Wilmington’s Stein Tree Service for Professional Tree Care and Emerald Ash Borer Concerns

-Stein Tree Service has been providing skilled care of trees in Delaware, New Jersey, Pennsylvania and Maryland for over 30 years.
-If you believe you have seen emerald ash borer damage in Wilmington, contact one of our certified arborists immediately to discuss your options.
+Stein Tree Service has been providing skilled care of trees in Delaware, Pennsylvania, and Maryland for over 35 years.
+If you believe you have seen emerald ash borer in Wilmington, or signs of damage, contact one of our tree care specialists immediately to discuss your options.